 Best for freeform tasks with context and history

-Two sidebars can be pulled in from the screen edges: from the right, you get a calendar and links to recently edited and related notes; from the left, you can access notes you’ve placed in the ‘On the Agenda’ overview, today’s tasks, search, and projects.
+Tasks can have any combination of text, headings, lists, tables, photos/scans, dividers, tags, and even freeform sketches.
+But also, two sidebars can be pulled in from the screen edges.
+From the right, you get a calendar and links to recently edited and related notes.
+From the left, you can access notes you’ve placed in the ‘On the Agenda’ overview, today’s tasks, search, and projects.

 The app’s free to try, gating premium features – templates; subcategories; pinned notes and footnotes; annotations – behind a paywall.
-A one-off charge – $15/£13 for iPhone/iPad or $35/£30 for iPhone/iPad/Mac – permanently unlocks those premium features that were available when you paid and any that arrive over the following year.
-But whether you pay or not, Agenda’s worth a look for a unique, genuinely useful approach to task management.
+It costs $35/£35 per year or $120/£120 lifetime.
+But unlike many other apps, Agenda permanently unlocks premium features that were available while you subscribed.
+Whether you choose to splash out or not, Agenda’s worth a look for a unique, genuinely useful approach to task management.